 17 And He, bearing His cross, went out to a place called the Place of a Skull, which is called in Hebrew, Golgotha,

-Beloved, although Jesus Christ was not a stubborn and rebellious Son to His Father, yet He took your place (the stubborn and rebellious son) and thus suffered and tasted death for you, so that you may no longer be enslaved to sin or to the lusts of the flesh.
+Although Jesus Christ was not a stubborn and rebellious Son to His Father, yet He took your place (the stubborn and rebellious son) and thus suffered and tasted death for you so that you may no longer be enslaved to sin or the lusts of the flesh.

-Your real victory over sin or the lusts of the flesh lies in you knowing, understanding, believing, internalizing and walking in this truth that your old sinful self or flesh has been crucified with Christ on the Cross.
+Your real victory over sin or the lust of the flesh lies in you knowing, understanding, believing, internalizing, and walking in the truth that your old sinful self or flesh has been crucified with Christ on the Cross.

-You must know and walk in the truth that you are no longer a slave or debtor to the flesh to obey, gratify, satisfy or fulfil its desires, passions or lusts.
+You must know and walk in the truth that you are no longer a slave or debtor to the flesh to obey, gratify, satisfy, or fulfill its desires, passions, or lusts.

 Paul writes, “So then, brethren, we are debtors, not to the flesh, to live according to the flesh.”
 (Rom.
 8:12 RSV).

 Prayer: My Dear Heavenly Father, thank You for opening my spiritual eyes today to see how my sinful flesh or self was crucified with Christ.
-I declare today that I am no longer a debtor to the flesh and so I refuse to be ruled, controlled or governed by the desires, passions and lusts of the flesh, in Jesus’ name.
+I declare today that I am no longer a debtor to the flesh, so I refuse to be ruled, controlled, or governed by the flesh’s desires, passions, and lusts in Jesus’ name.
 Amen.